wasmerio/ate/atefs/README.md

 ## Summary

 ATE File System uses FUSE to redirect file system commands to a user-space program that responds to IO.
-This user-space program queries an in-memory distributed database that is synchronized with many consumers and producers.
+This user-space program queries an in-memory distributed datachain that is synchronized with many consumers and producers.
 Data is replicated, encrypted, signed and multi-user safe.